claresudbery/clare-wiki-ably/pages/organising/tips/tech/install-mac.md

 permalink: /pages/organising/tips/tech/Installing-A-New-Mac
 ---

-This is a slightly abbreviated version for public consumption - the full [Clare version is here](https://github.com/claresudbery/clare-tech/blob/master/organising/private/reinstalling-new-mac.md).
+This is a slightly abbreviated version for public consumption - the full [Clare version is here](https://github.com/claresudbery/clare-tech/blob/master/organising/private/reinstalling-new-mac.md) (only accessible to Clare).

 Note that this was created purely for me.
 I'm not suggesting these are sensible defaults for anyone else.